Achievable logoAchievable logo

 Hormonal interactions and adaptations to training

-Exercise training elicits both endocrine and paracrine responses.
-Hormonal responses to resistance exercise are influenced by the muscle mass activated, the intensity of the exercise, and the training volume.
-Key mechanisms include:
+Exercise training triggers both endocrine and paracrine responses.
+Hormonal responses to resistance exercise are influenced by factors such as the amount of muscle mass involved, exercise intensity, and training volume.
+Key signaling mechanisms include:

 • Endocrine signaling: Hormones travel through the bloodstream to reach distant target tissues.